 - Fall months – September through November with the exception of Halloween and Thanksgiving.

-Although up until COVID happened the low season seemed to get shorter and shorter as each year passed.
-High season seemed to be all year round.
+The low season seems to get shorter and shorter as each year passes.
+High season seems to be all year round now a days.

 Weather & Climate of Maui

 Maui or Hawaii in general has the best weather around, there is a reason that everybody around the globe flocks to the islands.
 Since the Hawaiian Islands sits on the edge of the tropic zone the temperature is warm all year round.
 You basically have a dry season and a wet season.

 The average temperature on Maui in the summer at the beach is 85° and 75° during the winter months.
 At night the temperature will drop about 10°.
 This means that the best time to go to Maui weather wise is anytime.
 And what you pack for Maui regardless of the season will be the same.

 Pro tip: If you plan on visiting Haleakala for sunrise dress very, very warm.
 It gets very cold on the top of the volcano.
 The top of the summit in August was 42° during my last visit.